chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Load Balancer Certificate and Private Key

-To change the load balancer certificate and private key of your Chef Automate installation, create a `.toml` file that contains the partial configuration:
+To change the load balancer certificate and private key of your Chef Automate installation, create a TOML file that contains the partial configuration:

 ```toml
 [[global.v1.frontend_tls]]